Skip to main content

 Disability discharge

 Discharge student loans due to disability.
 Loan discharge may be an option for borrowers who are disabled and unable to engage in substantial gainful activity due to their disability.
 Substantial gainful activity is a level of work performed for pay or profit that involves doing significant physical or mental activities, or a combination of both.
-Nelnet, a federal student loan servicing company, handles all TPD applications.
+Federal Student Aid vendors handle all TPD applications.

 Get more information